 - A thorough workbook containing actual LSAT questions, LSAT prep drills, numerous analyses, and other LSAT review tools

 - Licensed use of over 1300 actual LSAT questions

 - Access to the best LSAT preparation methods and techniques in the world

-- Ten full-length LSATs with comprehensive score reports available for each
+- Ten full-length LSATs with comprehensive score analyses available for each

-- Access to our Online Resource Center for the purpose of scoring LSAT PrepTests and receiving detailed score reports.
+- Access to the TestMasters Online Resource Center to score LSAT PrepTests and to receive detailed score reports

 How can I register for an upcoming Fort Myers LSAT Course?